Amphipoda: Size

 Some amphipods exhibit sexual dimorphism.
 In dimorphic species, males are usually larger than females, although this is reversed in the genus Crangonyx.

 Reproduction and life cycle

-Amphipods engage in amplexus, a precopulatory guarding behavior in which males will grasp a female with their gnathopods (enlarged appendages used for feeding) and carry the female held against their ventral surface.
+Amphipods engage in amplexus, a precopulatory guarding behavior in which males will grasp a female with their gnathopods and carry the female held against their ventral surface.
 Amplexus can last from two to over fifteen days, depending on water temperature, and ends when the female molts, at which point her eggs are ready for fertilisation.